YipengHu/label-reg/README.md

 ## Introduction
 This tutorial aims to use minimum and self-explanatory scripts to re-work the implementation of a deep-learning-based image registration method in [Hu et al 2018][Hu2018a] (and the preliminary work was in [Hu et al ISBI2018][Hu2018b]).
-An efficient re-implementation with many other utilities is available at [NiftyNet Platform][niftynet].
+An efficient re-implementation with other utilities is available at [NiftyNet Platform][niftynet].
 The sections are organised as follows:

 * [**1.
 Multimodal Image Registration**](#section1)
 * [     - Example Data](#section1-1)